mccrimmonmd/utils/flow notes.md

     ...
   },
   wires: {
-    source.outputName: destination.inputName, // all wires follow this general form
+    source=>outputName: destination=>inputName, // all wires follow this general form
+    // source=>outputName::inputName=>destination, ?

-    // comparing dotted syntax to alternatives:
+    // comparing alternative syntaxii:
-    src.out: dst.in,   // % easy to type, intuitive to experienced programmers, but the shorthands are difficult to read at a glance; might be better for disambiguating ancrefs src::out: dst::in, // X ugly; shorthand syntax leads to even worse ugliness (`src::: ::in`, `::out: ::in`, `crt::::`, etc.) src>out: dst>in,   // X ambiguity with comparison src->out: dst->in, // % tricky to type src..out: dst..in, // % somewhat better than just one, but still ugly src>>out: dst>>in, // ! very easy to type, ambiguous with bit shift operator (but that will be moot if there are none), recursive shorthand looks a bit ugly (crt>>>>in, crt>>out>>, crt>>>>) src:>out: dst:>in, // * somewhat less easy to type, but looks 20% cooler, esp. for recursive shorthand (crt:>:>in, crt:>out:>, crt:>:>) (src:>:>: :>in) src>:out: dst>:in, // % not sure why I think circuit:>endpoint is better than circuit>:endpoint, but I do (maybe 'cause it looks more like an arrow?) src=>out: dst=>in, // * speaking of which, also not sure why I'm resisting the obvious.
+    src.out: dst.in,   // % easy to type, intuitive to experienced programmers, but the shorthands are difficult to read at a glance; might be better for disambiguating ancrefs src::out: dst::in, // X ugly; shorthand syntax leads to even worse ugliness (`src::: ::in`, `::out: ::in`, `crt::::`, etc.) src>out: dst>in,   // X ambiguity with comparison src->out: dst->in, // % tricky to type src..out: dst..in, // % somewhat better than just one, but still ugly src>>out: dst>>in, // ! very easy to type, ambiguous with bit shift operator (but that will be moot if there are none), recursive shorthand looks a bit ugly (crt>>>>in, crt>>out>>, crt>>>>) src:>out: dst:>in, // * somewhat less easy to type, but looks 20% cooler, esp. for recursive shorthand (crt:>:>in, crt:>out:>, crt:>:>) (actually, maybe not: src:>out:>: :>in, src:>: dst:>in) src>:out: dst>:in, // % not sure why I think circuit:>endpoint is better than circuit>:endpoint, but I do (maybe 'cause it looks more like an arrow?) src=>out: dst=>in, // ** speaking of arrows, also not sure why I'm resisting the obvious.
 Just to be different?
 Tricky to type, but not for *me*, and it clearly hasn't hurt other languages.
     // src=>: =>in, =>out: =>in, crt=>=>, crt=>in=>, crt=>=>out
-    src.>out: dst.>in, // ! about as easy as :>, looks very weird to someone used to traditional operators, possible ambiguity with comparison src>:out: dst:>in, // X confusing as heck src:>out: dst>:in, // X (see?)
+    src.>out: dst.>in, // % about as easy as :>, looks very weird to someone used to traditional operators, possible ambiguity with comparison

-    all.wires: useInternal.addresses, // circuits are only in control of wires inside themselves, not to other circuits
+    all=>wires: useInternal=>addresses, // circuits are only in control of wires inside themselves, not to other circuits
-    42: giveMeLiterals.number, // "primitive" literals are circuits (all singletons, at least in theory) that output themselves and have no inupts...
+    42: giveMeLiterals=>number, // "primitive" literals are circuits (all singletons, theoretically) that output themselves and have no inupts...
-    { chips: { ... }, wires: { ... } }: giveMeLiterals.anonymousCircuit // although non-primitives can also output themselves!
+    { chips: { ... }, wires: { ... } }: giveMeLiterals=>anonymousCircuit // although non-primitives can also output themselves!
-    "Here is a string literal.": giveMeLiterals.string,
+    "Here is a string literal.": giveMeLiterals=>string,
-    true: giveMeLiterals.isBoolean,
+    true: giveMeLiterals=>isBoolean,
-    null: giveMeLiterals.nuthinHere, // null (also written '{}') is a primitive representing the empty circuit: it has no endpoints, so its only output is itself
+    null: giveMeLiterals=>nuthinHere, // null (also written '{}') is a primitive representing the empty circuit: it has no endpoints, so  it can only output itself
-    // (null is the default for all unused endpoints, so its only use in wires is for explicitly overriding another source/destination) giveMeLiterals.ignored: {}, // normally, using a circuit with no in-points as a destination is an error, but null is an exception (it ignores all input) in.endpointName: out.endpointName, // the special addresses 'in' and 'out' define (and reference) the circuit's own endpoints
+    // (null is the default for all unused endpoints, so its only use in wires is for overriding another source/destination) giveMeLiterals=>ignored: {}, // normally, using a circuit instead of an endpoint as a destination is an error, but null is an exception (it ignores all input)
-    .ownInpointName: .ownOutpointName, // they can be omitted... singleOutputCircuit.: singleInputCircuit., // and so can the endpoints of circuits with only one input/output...
+    this: someHigherOrderCircuit=>fancyIGuess // the special address 'this' is used to send the circuit itself to an endpoint... this=>endpointName: this=>endpointName, // as well as to define (and reference) the circuit's own endpoints =>ownInpointName: =>ownOutpointName, // it can be omitted... singleOutputCircuit=>: singleInputCircuit=>, // and so can the endpoints of circuits with only one input/output...
-    wholeEntireCircuit: [out.?]maybeCircuitMaybeEndpoint[.name?], // but the separator is not optional (as a source, it takes the entire circuit as input; as a destination, it may be ambiguous)
-    this: someHigherOrderCircuit.fancyIGuess // the special address 'this' can be used to pass the circuit itself to an endpoint... out.invalidSource: in.invalidDestination, // but circuits cannot recurse on themselves explicitly (that would be defining wires outside the circuit) thisIsFine.output: thisIsFine.input, // recursion of a child circuit is allowed, of course... recursiveCircuit.output.input, // and even has its own shorthand syntax... simpleRecursiveCircuit..input, // which can be even shorter if the circuit only has one output... otherSimpleRecursion.output., // or input...
+    wholeEntireCircuit: [circuit=>?]maybeCircuitMaybeEndpoint[=>endpoint?], // but the separator is not optional (as a source, it takes the entire circuit as input; as a destination, it may be ambiguous) this=>isNotRecursion: this=>isAlwaysIdentity, // there is no way for circuits to recurse on themselves directly (that would equal defining wires outside the circuit) thisIsRecursion=>output: thisIsRecursion=>input, // recursion of a child circuit is allowed, of course... recursiveCircuit=>output=>input, // and even has its own shorthand syntax... simpleRecursiveCircuit=>=>input, // which can be even shorter if the circuit only has one output... otherSimpleRecursion=>output=>, // or input...
-    simplestRecursiveCircuit.., // or both
+    simplestRecursiveCircuit=>=>, // or both
     ...
   },
 },